About the Humane Society of Boulder Valley

 It is the mission of the Humane Society of Boulder Valley to protect and enhance the lives of companion animals by promoting healthy relationships between pets and people.

-Founded in 1902, the Humane Society of Boulder Valley (HSBV) provides a safety net to animals in need in our community and beyond.
-Each year, HSBV provides shelter and care to nearly 7,000 shelter animals, helping them find their new beginnings in the Boulder community or working to protect happy and healthy relationships, and supports thousands of existing pet-guardian relationships in our community through our Safety Net services.
+The Humane Society of Boulder Valley (HSBV) is a trusted source for services and information related to companion animals in Boulder and Broomfield counties.
+Founded in 1902, HSBV provides a safety net to animals in need in our community and beyond Each year, HSBV impacts more than 10,000 animals, helping them find their new beginnings in the Boulder community or working to protect happy and healthy relationships, and supports thousands of existing pet-guardian relationships in our community through our Safety Net services.

 Our open-admission, socially conscious shelter provides care to any animal who comes to our facility.
 Open seven days a week, HSBV readily accepts community animals as guardian surrenders, stray pets, and transferred animals.
 The Transfer program enables us to offer a greater variety of animals to our adoption clients.
 The placement rates of our Adoption program ensure our doors are open to thousands of transfer animals seeking placement from overcrowded and under-served shelters in our state and region.